Historian: Martin Acaster (Doctor_Smarty); Scott Marks

 Those lucky enough to make it down to Big Cypress would find that 1999 was indeed forever to be known as the year of the “Meatstick.”
 A large copper “Meatstick” time capsule on display in the delta (of Venus?) just across a creek from the enchanted forest invited fans to deposit items that may be of interest to our descendants in the year 4020.
 Treats left in the capsule (which could be viewed through a porthole in its side) ranged from the sublime (psilocybin food of the gods) to the ridiculous (a ticket to Gloria Estefan’s New Year’s Eve show).
 The SHOW itself was to be a double-ended “Meatstick” that would please even the most insatiable.
 To the tune of a pre-recorded version “Meatstick,” the well aged tube steak that was first flown around the Boston Garden on NYE 1994 emerged from a giant fan boat and carried the band to the stage where they revived father time with a fresh supply of sausage they had brought along.
 As the hot dog (which has subsequently been donated to the Rock and Roll Hall of Fame in Cleveland) was hoisted to the rafters above the stage, Phish began to play along to the taped “Meatstick” before sliding into “Auld Lang Syne.”
 The greatest of all Phish sets was finally brought to a close about seven and a half hours later as the “Meatstick” once again waded out of the gorgeous velvet sea that was the first sunrise of 2000.

 Surely the “Meatstick” was to remain buried from then until 4020.
-Not so apparently, as a new flavor of the summer sausage was unveiled at the opening show of the Japan leg of summer tour 2000 (6/9/00 Tokyo) where a new verse of “Meatstick” was sung in Japanese.
+Not so apparently, as a new flavor of the summer sausage was unveiled at the opening show of the Japan leg of summer tour 2000 (6/9/00 Tokyo) where a new verse of “Meatstick” was sung in Japanese for the first time.
 The Japanese lyrics, as taught to Phish by The Boredoms (who covered “Free” on Sharin’ in the Groove), are: “Meatosticku Jiuando, Meatosticku Kakushite, Meatosticku Toridashta, Jiuan, Do Do Atamaga Shock, Do Do Atamaga Shock.”
-Subsequent versions on the U.S. leg of the tour included both the original recipe (7/12/00 Deer Creek) and the new sushi-flavored (6/29/00 Holmdel, NJ, 9/29/00 Las Vegas and 10/7/00 Shoreline) varieties of Vienna’s grandest sausage of all.
-The Holmdel version is worth checking out for the additional lyrics regarding Pete Carini and the rest of the crew.
-The Deer Creek version is the last one to date to not have the Japanese lyrics – it appears to have become a permanent part of the song.
+All versions of the song after this date (with the exception of 7/12/00 Deer Creek) have contained these Japanese lyrics.
+The 6/29/00 Holmdel, NJ version is worth checking out for the additional lyrics regarding Pete Carini and the rest of the crew.
 By 9/22/00 Rosemont, it was clear that the crowds were huge fans of the song, as evidenced by the arena singing the chorus several times as the band dropped out of the song.
 Trey would go onto tease "Meatstick" multiple times in the subsequent "Antelope."

-The placement of the first post-hiatus “Meatstick” suggests that it may have been elevated to the status of a rare delicacy, as the 8/2/03 IT version which included the Japanese lyrics and a brief yet interesting jam was clearly a treat for a special occasion.
-This notion was reinforced by the 2nd set opening 4/17/04 Las Vegas performance of “Meatstick” which followed an en-masse set-break request from the crowd, included Japanese lyrics and a performance of the dance, and was followed by inclusion in both “You Enjoy Myself” and “Tweezer Reprise.”
+The placement of the first post-hiatus “Meatstick” suggests that it may have been elevated to the status of a rare delicacy, as the 8/2/03 IT version which included a brief yet interesting jam was clearly a treat for a special occasion.
+This notion was reinforced by the 2nd set opening 4/17/04 Las Vegas performance of “Meatstick” which followed an en-masse set-break request from the crowd, included a performance of the dance (which has become a staple in recent versions of "Meatstick"), and was followed by inclusion in both “You Enjoy Myself” and “Tweezer Reprise.”
 “Won’t you step into the Meatstick?”

 "Meatstick" – 6/4/09, Wantagh, NY